aaaandrea/ExchangerRanger/README.md

     - `game_container.js`: contains the logic for the stock market game’s public tournament including its month-long duration.
 It compares players’ net worth and displays the leaderboard.(All)

     - `user_container.js`: displays user’s profile after login, Children include index(Aaron)

-    - `challenge_container.js`: users can join or create (private) challenges with other users and set certain rules such as starting pot, group size, and whether shorting is allowed.
-(Andrea)

     - `trade_container.js`: includes logic and form for verifying trades.
 Components include `TradeIndexItem` will display the individual trades, showing purchase price, order type, date, and quantity.
 (Aaron)